imcf/lxc-scripts/README.md

 ## Design

-The repository is a collection of modular scripts ("*scriptlets*"), each doing just *one* small task.
+The repository is a collection of modular shell script snippets ("*scriptlets*"), each doing just *one* small task.
 They can be combined to form a *configuration* for a container using the `distributions/` directory with the corresponding sub-directories by using symbolic links to point to the scriptlets that should be run during setup.
 A minimal setup could look like this:

 ```text
 distributions/